-The YMCA’s after-school care hours are extended during this period: The program starts when classes let out.
-Call the YMCA for more information: (415) 456-5349.
+The YMCA’s after-school care hours are extended during this period: the program starts when classes let out.
+Call the Y for more information: (415) 456-5349.

 Back-to-School Night is an adult-only event.
 Childcare is provided by the YMCA for the evening.
 Call the YMCA to reserve your spot: (415) 456-5349.

 Yes!
 The YMCA has a program at Manor.
 You can register for the program online, or call (415) 456-5349 for more information.
 In addition to the regular before- and after-school programs, there is also a Flat Rate program for Kindergartners, in which the child goes to the Y from 1:55 until 3pm, when the rest of the school lets out.
 This is handy if you have a Kindie and an older child, so you only have to do one pickup!
 And the kids love it…

 Yes!
 The San Anselmo Recreation Department offers after school enrichment programs on campus.
 For available activities visit the San Anselmo Recreation Department website.

 DAY TO DAY